sanskrit-lexicon/CORRECTIONS/README.md

 CORRECTIONS
 ===========

-Correction history for Cologne Sanskrit Lexicon
+Correction history for Cologne Sanskrit Lexicon.

 The correctionform.txt file is a summary of all the corrections submitted through the Cologne Sanskrit Lexicon Correction form.